The-English-Agency/corporate-presentations/outline.md

 *In the event of multiple presenters, ensure coherence in style and content

 ## Priorities
+A detailed checklist of the aspects of the presenter's delivery that require attention by the specialist

 ### Soft Skills

+Audience engagement determines audience comprehension

+4 factors that determine audience engagement:
-1. flow of the speaker
+1. flow of the presenter
-2. engagement of the audience
+2. confidence of the presenter
-3. confidence of the speaker
+3. personability of the presenter
-Important Elements
+4. personability of the presentation

+Flow of the presenter:

+Confidence of the presenter:

+Personability of the presenter:
 * greeting
 * Voice (rhythm, volume, pitch)
 * Body language (active and resting, hands, hips, leg distance, head position